Skip to content

 Advanced Pattern: Stateful Classes & Callable Proxies

-For complex plugin (like the Ticker) that need to maintain internal state across multiple calls or provide both a class interface and a "shortcut" function, use the Stateful Class + Proxy pattern.
+For complex plugins (like the Ticker) that need to maintain internal state across multiple calls or provide both a class interface and a "shortcut" function, use the Stateful Class + Proxy pattern.

 1. Define a Dedicated Types Namespace